rje42/causl/python/README.md

 1. An `.R` file that defines and wraps the data-generation process.
 - Make sure the function returns the simulated data.
 - Expose any parameters you’d like to customize as function arguments so you can specify them when calling from Python.
-- See `data_causl.R' in this folder for an example.
+- See `data_causl.R` in this folder for an example.

 2. A `.py` file that defines the Python function for passing those parameters.
 - We assume all data formats in Python use NumPy.
 - Convert incoming NumPy arrays to the corresponding R types before calling your R function.
-- See `data_causl.py' in this folder for an example.
+- See `data_causl.py` in this folder for an example.